WeedLover2/WeedLover2/README.md

 ###

 <p align="left">Hello!
-My name is Reyhan Tirta Bastian, people usually call me Tian.
-I'm a newbie developer that specialized in python,  i am currently studying in the Software Developer major also known in Indonesia as Rekayasa Perangkat Lunak (RPL) at SMKN 10 Semarang.
-Right now, I’m doing my internship in Educourse at Semarang, a coding education startup partnered with Telkom Group.
-In this internship role, my role in Educourse was a teacher’s assistant and  my contributions as teacher assitant in Educourse are making Django, IoT, Node.js learning module for starter & beginner level student.</p>
+My name is Reyhan Tirta Bastian, but people usually call me Tian.
+I'm a beginner developer specializing in Python.
+I am currently studying Software Development, also known in Indonesia as Rekayasa Perangkat Lunak (RPL), at SMKN 10 Semarang.
+Right now, I’m doing my internship at Educourse in Semarang, a coding education startup partnered with Telkom Group.
+In this internship, my role is as a teacher’s assistant, where I contribute by creating learning modules on Django, IoT, and Node.js for beginner-level students.</p>

 ###